microsoftgraph/microsoft-graph-docs-contrib/concepts/permissions-reference.md

 | Description | Allows the app to read a basic set of profile properties of other users in your organization without a signed-in user.
 Includes display name, first and last name, email address, open extensions, and photo. | Allows the app to read a basic set of profile properties of other users in your organization on behalf of the signed-in user.
 This includes display name, first and last name, email address and photo. |
 | AdminConsentRequired | Yes | No |

-![personal Microsoft accounts][MSA] The *User.ReadBasic.All* delegated permission is available for consent in personal Microsoft accounts.
+![personal Microsoft accounts][MSA] The *User.ReadBasic.All* delegated permission is also available for consent in personal Microsoft accounts.

 [!INCLUDE [User.ReadBasic.All](../includes/permissions-notes/user.readbasic.all.md)]